niharzutshi/flexmoney-assignment/README.md

 # flexmoney-assignment

-Hey There,
+Hey there,

-This repo contains code for internship@flexmoney 2022 Assignment
+This repo contains output and code for internship flexmoney(Dec) 2022 Assignment

     front : contains frontend code made using React.js